NOAH Compendium

 For each treatment day the medicated water needs to be freshly prepared.

-For use in chickens, add the calculated amount of product to 40-80% of the daily water ration.
-For use in pheasants, add the calculated amount of product to 40% of the daily water ration.
+For use in chickens, add the calculated amount of veterinary medicinal product to 40-80% of the daily water ration.
+For use in pheasants, add the calculated amount of veterinary medicinal product to 40% of the daily water ration.
 Stir until content in the medication tank is visibly homogeneous.
 The medicated water appears hazy.
 No further stirring during administration is necessary.

 For use in dosing pump:

-During treatment all animals must have solely but unrestricted access to the medicated water.
+During treatment all animals must have unrestricted access to the medicated water as the sole source of drinking water.

 During treatment, after complete consumption of the medicated water, animals must be allowed access to un-medicated drinking water as soon as possible.